CloudKlass/Azure-Admin/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 1. Click the **Switch to the Azure AD User Account** link next to the **Authentication method** label.

-    > **Note**: You can see an error when you change the authentication method (the error is *"You do not have permissions to list the data using your user account with Azure AD"*).
+    > **Note**: You can see an error when you change the authentication method (the error is *"You do not have permissions to list the data using your user account with Entra ID"*).
 It is expected.

     > **Note**: At this point, you do not have permissions to change the Authentication method.